JorrandeWit/django-oscar-mollie/README.md

 Please visit the [sandbox](https://github.com/JorrandeWit/django-oscar-mollie/tree/master/sandbox) to see how to integrate Mollie into your Oscar application.

 ## Under Construction ##
-The following will need to be added to this application.
+The following needs to be added to this application.
 + Support Refunding payments